|Start Weight:||(16 Nov 12) 144.2 lb|

 following: euheide's own diet

-I'm a guy trying to strike a balance between gaining muscle mass and loosing body fat, especially belly fat (aka visceral fat) since my arms and legs are already at a very low fat percentage.
-I'm also trying to reach this goal while adopting a complete diet (ignoring no food group or important food nutrient) consisting mostly of natural healthy foods.
-Many near successes in eliminating this belly fat have, so far, been proving illusive but I think that, persistence, ignoring lost battles and, occasionally, trying new strategies, will eventually win the war.
-I'm focusing on making slow, sustainable and permanent changes to my diet since I believe that no temporary fixes work when it comes to maintaining a low fat percentage.
+I'm a guy trying to balance muscle gain and visceral fat loss, since my arms and legs are already ok.
+I'm trying to adopt a complete diet (ignoring no important food groups.
+Only high-GI carbs) consisting mostly of natural healthy foods.
+I'm focusing on making slow, sustainable and permanent changes to my diet since I believe that no temporary fixes work can work on a life-time goal.
 So far, I've managed to trick myself into slowly introducing vegetables and fruit in my diet.
 After this was achieved, I was able to slowly reduce consumption of artificial foods/ sweets/ junk food, all the while I've also been trying to loose weight and gain muscle.
-Right now, I'm at a point where I'm almost junk-food free and eating a reasonable amount of fruits and vegetables in my diet.
-My next objective is starting to introduce more types of vegetables and also fish and reducing (not eliminating) meat consumption.
+Right now, I'm at a point where I'm almost junk-food free and eating a reasonable amount of fruits, vegetables and fish in my diet.
+My next objective is starting to introduce more types of vegetables.